Exfoliation: The Skin Care Step You Never Knew You Needed

 Misconception: It’s common for people to wonder if their exfoliant will be ineffective if used in the wrong order.

 Fact: Apply any AHA or BHA exfoliant, regardless of texture (gel, cream, lotion, etc.), after cleansing and toning.
 Follow with any serums and/or treatment products in your routine—they’re designed to work best over exfoliated skin.
 During the day, finish with a broad-spectrum sunscreen.
 At night, finish with a facial moisturizer.
-If you’re wondering about how to put together an essential or advanced routine, let our expert advice articles be your guide.

 Can I use both AHA and BHA products at the same time?